 For many of us, an hour-long sweat session is as good as therapy—it relieves stress, gives us time to check-in mentally, and makes us feel really good (thanks, endorphins!).
 But too much of anything is never a good thing — even exercise!
 It is possible to go overboard with your training, which can not only increase your risk of injury but also stall your results (because you’re not giving the body adequate time to recover, which is when the muscle-building happens!)

 But how do you know if you’re working out too much?
 If you’re exercising more than six hours a week and working out gets in the way of your social life, work, and the quality of your relationships, you might want to take a step back from the treadmill.
-Even if your sweat schedule doesn’t impede your social life, there are other signs that your body could use a break.
+Even if your sweat schedule doesn’t impede on your online life, there are other signs that your body could use a break.
 If any of these apply to you, it’s worth checking in with your doctor and possibly scaling back on exercise for a while.

-An organised workout schedule is great for accountability—signing up for classes in advance ensures that you’re less likely to skip them when it’s go time.
+An organized workout schedule is great for accountability—signing up for online classes in advance ensures that you’re less likely to skip them when it’s time.
 But if you feel anxious and panicky when you realize that you might miss your class or you won’t be able to fit in your five-mile run after work, take a breath.
 It takes a lot more than one skipped workout to lose fitness!
 You shouldn’t feel guilty, anxious, or depressed if you can’t fit a workout in.

 Another symptom of overtraining?
 Chronic injuries.
 The truth is that you can only push your body so far—most injuries stem from overuse and stress, so they’re pretty much inevitable if you’re working out too much.
 Taking a break will give your body time to heal, and space for a little self-care.
 Massages and meditation, anyone?